dammyammy/lara-pay-ng/readme.md

     You can Pass the gatewayname attribute to the Command eg. gtpay, voguepay.
 This is particularly useful for Multi-gateway Setups
     In the event of not passing the option, the default gateway driver from set config would be used.

     It also can be passed a --with-failed option which accepts true/false.
-True means all Transactions that failed should be included in the deletion
+True means all Transactions that failed should be included in the deletion, as well as a --days option specifying how many days back data is considered old.